 Why do I need to know the differences?

-Whilst it might not seem that important, as what you're inevitably writing is still English, the meaning of what you're saying changes.
+Whilst it might not seem that important, using a version of English correctly and consistently will positively impact the way you communicate.
 Whether you are conversing with an overseas business, writing a university entrance letter or ordering food online, the details count and people will notice.
-If you were speaking, these mistakes wouldn't be picked up on, however when you're writing the reader can only judge you on what has been written.
-If you include a load of poor spelling, grammar and colloquialisms, it's unlikely to go down well.
+If you use poor spelling, grammar and colloquialisms, it's unlikely to go down well.
 Ultimately, it might make the difference between getting into that university that you have been working so hard for or getting rejected.
 You might also receive a bag of crisps when you wanted some hot chips.
 Whatever your situation, it's not worth the risk.
 You can find out more about the impact of your spelling and grammar here.

 Here are some of the key differences to keep you out of trouble: